teobabic/Simo/README.md

 # Simo

-Simo, a novel approach, that transforms an off-the-shelf smartphone into a user motion tracking device and controller.
+Simo is the first approach that transforms an single off-the-shelf smartphone into a user motion tracking device and controller.
 Both the front and back cameras of the smartphone are used simultaneously to track the user’s hand, head, eye-gaze and body movements in real-world space and scale.

 Simo is an ARKit iOS application made in Unity.